The Transition of Victoria’s 28 Primary Care Partnerships

 This infographic summarises what we achieved as a partnership in 2019 and 2020:

 For more information about your local PCP, please visit our Partnerships page and select the PCP in your catchment.

-Primary Care Partnerships are required to report to the Department of Health & Human Services on their activities to enable the Department to assess PCP activity against the strategic goal of the PCP program, the strategic plan of each PCP, as well as local and statewide priorities.
+Primary Care Partnerships are required to report to the Department of Health on their activities to enable the Department to assess PCP activity against the strategic goal of the PCP program, the strategic plan of each PCP, as well as local and statewide priorities.

-To find out more about the focus of reporting on PCP activities/domains, visit the DHHS website on PCP reporting requirements.
+To find out more about the focus of reporting on PCP activities/domains, visit the Department’s website on PCP reporting requirements.